-There are 21 Grand Ole Echo presales happening right now.
+Right now, there are 14 Grand Ole Echo presales happening.

 Get Grand Ole Echo presale tickets